 After a few minutes, you will see this amazing scenery.
 Wow!
 Who will not be fascinated with this luscious greens?
 As if you will see fairies any moment, it’s like an enchanted forest where magical creatures protect and take care of it.
 A view you will truly enjoy, a teaser of the main attraction.

 There is a stream which is above it, is a man made bamboo bridge before reaching the hidden falls.
 You can hear the gushing water, a sign that you are already near.
+You can bring walking cane to have stability to handle uneven terrain of the mountain.

 The weather is perfect, it’s not too hot or raining given the weather forecast on that day says there will be rain showers in the area.
 I’m a bit scared actually for I don’t know what to expect in the midst of the forest.
 Scary and exciting right? lol